Join Our Team

 Hiring manager interviews take place via Zoom and typically last about 45 minutes.
 This is your opportunity to get to know your future manager and to learn more about the specifics of the role.
 This is also a great time to ask position-specific questions to help you determine if the role is a good fit for you.

-STEP 5: Semi-Finalist Interview & Campus TOur
+STEP 5: In-Person Interview & Campus TOur

 Candidates who successfully complete the hiring manager interview will be invited to an interview at our school.
 During your time on campus, you will meet with a panel of MWA staff members and also take a tour of our campus.
 Teaching candidates will also teach a sample lesson while on-site.
-For candidates who are not local to the Bay Area, we also offer an option for virtual final interviews.
+For school-based roles, candidates will also complete a final interview with our school principal, Dr. Tameka Jackson.
+This interview will either take place during the on-site interview or afterwards via Zoom with the goal of allowing candidates and Dr. Jackson to get to know each other and further gauge if MWA and the role are a good fit.

-STEP 7: reference Checks
+STEP 6: reference Checks

 Before making an offer, our team will request contact information for three professional references (two current/former supervisors and one colleague).

-STEP 8: Offer
+STEP 7: Offer

 If an offer is being extended, our Talent Team will first call you with a verbal offer.
 Then, you will receive a written offer from MWA's Human Resources Department.
 Once you accept the written offer, we will begin the onboarding process.